trsong/trsong.github.io/_posts/2016-08-04-DesignPatterns.markdown

 * **Mediator pattern**: Define an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it allows their interaction to vary independently.
 * **Observer**: Define a one-to-many dependency between objects where a state change in one object results in all its dependents being notified and updated automatically.
 * **Visitor**: Represent an operation to be performed on the elements of an object structure.
 Visitor lets a new operation be defined without changing the classes of the elements on which it operates.
+* **Strategy pattern**: Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

 <br/>

 #### Chain-of-responsibility Pattern